Skip to main contentScroll Top

 The “taikoshi” megalith.

-As we approach the castle, we pass a department store, Miraiza, which includes souvenir shops and restaurants, itself shaped like a castle, but which stands out in style from the one we facing… These were apparently premises used by the military in the 30s-40s.
-As we didn't have much time, we didn't linger too much in the surroundings of the park, so I missed a nice photo spot at the small Japanese garden located on the left.
-It's a beautiful spring day, although overcast.
-There are people, but not a big crowd. (we came specially after the flowering of the sakuras) and some are content with the park (which covers six hectares), there is no queue to enter the dungeon that day.
+As we approached the castle, we passed a large department store, Miraiza, which includes souvenir shops and restaurants.
+It's itself shaped like a castle, but its style contrasts sharply with the one directly opposite.
+Apparently, these were military buildings from the 30s and 40s.
+Since we didn't have much time, we didn't linger too long in the area around the park, so I missed a lovely photo spot in the small Japanese garden on the left.
+It was a beautiful spring day, albeit overcast.
+There were people around, but it wasn't overcrowded (we came specifically after the cherry blossoms had finished blooming), and since some were content with just the park (which covers six hectares), there was no queue to enter the keep that day.

 osaka castle from japanese garden